Trading and engineering company focusing on process pumps

 The traditional bronze ballast/fire/seawater pump typically lasts for 25 years with periodic maintenance on shaft seals.

-The pumps are available up to about 2400 m3/h where 4 pumps can cover the 500 mw demand of 7-10.000 m3/h
+The pumps are available up to about 2400 m3/h where 4 pumps can cover 500 mw demand of 7-10,000 m3/h

 Sea Bed Cooler:

-Fertilization in general:
+Fouling in general:

-FW.Stainless steel cooling water pump 300m3/h x 55 kw amounts to DKK 100.000
+FW.stainless steel cooling water pump 300m3/h x 55 kw amounts to DKK 100.000

-FW.Cast iron cooling water pump 300m3/h x 55 kw amounts to DKK 55.000
+FW.cast iron cooling water pump 300m3/h x 55 kw is DKK 55.000

 Technical solutions: